§ Terminology Governance Guide

 ~

-a data item or statement may be cryptographically securely attributable to its source (party at the source end) by any recipient verifier (party at the destination end) The process must be an automatic computerized process.
+A data item or statement may be cryptographically securely attributable to its source (party at the source end) by any recipient verifier (party at the destination end).
+The process must be automatic and computerized.

 End of example.

-In this process and iteration you could look for over-arching or adjacent term definitions (with criteria!) that match your concept.
-Of this is the case, you could adopt a term definition, with or without an extra note.
+In this process and iteration, you could look for over-arching or adjacent term definitions (with criteria!) that match your concept.
+If this is the case, you could adopt a term definition, with or without an extra note.
 That’s when consensus building comes in as a spin-off of your terminology design.

 § The magic word

-Still wondering what the magic word could be?
+What could the magic word be?
 No worries!
-Ladies and gentlemen … (drum roll) … the magic word in designing all your terms, defining them in a reproducible way so that anyone could identify your concepts, understand your ideas better and apply the word by himself or herself…… (drums hold!)…: Criteria!
+Ladies and gentlemen (drum roll), the magic word in designing all your terms, defining them in a reproducible way so that anyone could identify your concepts, understand your ideas better, and apply the word by themself (drums hold!): Criteria!

-A least one well-formulated criterium is what we need per term definition, or should we say we need minimally one in order to distinguish wether something is
+A least one well-formulated criterium is what we need per term definition, or should we say we need minimally one in order to distinguish whether something is

 Why is it so d.mn difficult to get people to write proper criteria?
-If the “magic word” ‘criteria’ delivers to the promise, why all the fuzz, why are nearly all definitions in the digital world without proper criteria??
+If the “magic word” ‘criteria’ delivers the promise, why all the fuzz?
+Why are nearly all definitions in the digital world without proper criteria??

 § The why and how of all steps

-Our guidelines revisted, but now with reasons and further instructions.
+In the next paragraph, we’ll revisit the guidelines with reasons and further instructions.

 § 1.
 Start writing your objectives and ideas, and identify the concepts behind the terms you use